Mapping Fishing Activities (MFA)

 More information on the methods and data used can be found in the listed references.

-The fishing intensity raster and polygons are now available for download.
-Please send a request to
+The fishing intensity raster and polygons are available for download at

 Acknowledgments and references